fpthink/V2B/README.md

 # 3D Siamese Voxel-to-BEV Tracker for Sparse Point Clouds

+Note that we create a new branch named "**master**" and set it as the default branch.
+The original default branch "**main**" is also retained, but is not updated.

 ## Introduction

 This repository is released for V2B in our [NeurIPS 2021 paper (poster)](https://arxiv.org/pdf/2111.04426.pdf).